 It’s commonly topped with a mix of raisins, nuts, and coconut pieces.
 And served while hot.

-It is no surprise why it’s a hit, it is delicious!
+It is no surprise why it’s a hit, it is delicious and of those dishes you need to try.

 12. Konafa